koolgreg2009/group8csc207/README.md

 ## APIs Used
 * [RescueGroups.org](https://rescuegroups.org/services/adoptable-pet-data-api/): API that provides us adoptable pet data.
 * [TheCATAPI](https://documenter.getpostman.com/view/5578104/RWgqUxxh#intro): API that returns cat breed information.

+## Data persistence
+* The project offers two forms of data storage systems:
+  * Files
+  * SQLite
+* Respective DAO runs SQL queries to read and write entity information
+* To swap between the implementations, simply uncomment and comment out the respective initialization codes in [Main.java](src/app/Main.java)

+### Files
+* Stores entities in json form using DAO's with File prefix in users.json, pets.json, and data.json
+*
+### SQL Usage
+* Stores User, Pet, Bookmark, UserPreference Entities in SQL tables within data.db
+* Uses SQLite.
+No database setup required — app will create `.db` files on first run.
+* run sqlite3 data.db to view contents of tables
+* Two main entities are User and Pet, with respective primary keys username and pet_id.
+User to UserPreference is 1 to 1, but stored in separate table as it's not a primitive datatype.
+User to bookmark is one to many, with primary key being (user, pet_id).
+* Misc data such as pet locations and breed names are stored in the locations and breeds table.

 # Technical Problems and Notes
 N/A (Feel free to fill it out or check currently ongoing issues)